 Our Board has deliberated and decided not to disclose the remuneration of the Bank's top five non-director executives.
-Given the highly competitive market for talent, the Board is of the view that employee remuneration matters should remain confidential to support the Group's efforts to attract and retain highly-skilled individuals.
-Disclosure would impair our ability to compete fairly with many other banks operating in Singapore (including digital banks) that are not obliged to disclose remuneration details of their employees.
+Given the highly competitive market for talent, the Board is of the view that employee remuneration matters should remain confidential.
+Disclosure would impair our ability to compete fairly with many other banks operating in Singapore (including digital banks) that are not obliged to disclose remuneration details of their employees in attracting and retaining highly qualified individuals.
 Nevertheless, our RHCC, having carefully considered our remuneration structure, is satisfied that it complies substantially with the FSB P&S, and that the level and structure of remuneration are aligned with our long-term interests and risk management policies.
 Our BRMC is further satisfied that the remuneration structure does not incentivise excessive risk-taking.